-5-7 December 1969 Search and Rescue mission for Boxer 22B was successful, but not for Boxer 22A.
-10-11 December 1969 Seventh Air Force staff visited 606th Special Operations Squadron.
-21 December 1969 Firefly 11 was lost due to unknown causes.
-One crewmember was recovered.
-21 December 1969 Search and Rescue mission for Bullwhip 12A/B was successful.
-27-28 December 1969 Successful Search and Rescue mission for Playboy 16A/B. 31 December 1969 Search and Rescue mission for Nail 37 was successful.
-December 1969 The 1st Special Operations Squadron began night escort program for AC-119K and AC-123K gunships.
-December 1969 The 22d Special Operations Squadron began PRAIRIE FIRE escorts for Knife CH-3 helicopter missions.
-December 1969 The 602d Special Operations squadron picked up escort missions for Director of Operations for Special Activities and PRAIRIE FIRE missions.
-December 1969 Wing's Forward Operating Location at Pleiku AB was officially closed.
-2-3 January 1970 Search and Rescue mission for Milestone 507A/B was not successful.
-7 January 1970 Search and Rescue mission for Sidewinder 47 was not successful.
-11 January 1970 First Lieutenant Richard D. Chorlins' A-1 of the 602d Special Operations Squadron was struck by ground fire and crashed.
-He was declared Killed in Action.
-13 January 1970 The Search and Rescue mission for Blind Bat 14-4 was successful.
-13 January 1970 Search and Rescue mission for Misty 30A/B was successful.
-18 January 1970 Successful Search and Rescue mission for Coachman 29.
-22 January 1970 Search and Rescue mission for Zorro 16 was successful.
-27 January 1970 Successful Search and Rescue mission for Cookie 02.
-28 January 1970 Jolly Green 71 was shot down by a MiG while conduction the Search and Rescue mission of Seabird 02A/B. The Search and Rescue mission was not successful.
-January 1970 Radar controlled Anti-Aircraft guns became prevalent in Laos.
-January 1970 The 606th Special Operations Squadron awarded a Presidential Unit Citation.
-3 February 1970 A CH-3 was shot down by ground fire during an exfiltration mission.
-The crew was recovered.
-6-7 February 1970 Successful Search and Rescue mission for Milestone 516.
+Search and Rescue mission for Nail 37 was successful.
+The 1st Special Operations Squadron began night escort program for AC-119K and AC-123K gunships.
+The 22d Special Operations Squadron began PRAIRIE FIRE escorts for Knife CH-3 helicopter missions.
+The 602d Special Operations squadron picked up escort missions for Director of Operations for Special Activities (DOSA) and PRAIRIE FIRE missions.
+Wing's Forward Operating Location at Pleiku AB was officially closed.
+Search and Rescue mission for Milestone 507A/B was not successful.
+Search and Rescue mission for Sidewinder 47 was not successful.
+First Lieutenant Richard D. Chorlins of the 602d Special Operations Squadron was declared Killed in Action.

+- The Search and Rescue mission for Blind Bat 14-4 was successful.
+13 January 1970 - 13 January 1970 Search and Rescue mission for Misty 30A/B was successful. - 18 January 1970 Successful Search and Rescue mission for Coachman 29.

+31 December 1969

+2-3 January 1970

+7 January 1970

+11 January 1970

+- Search and Rescue mission for Zorro 16was successful.
+22 January 1970 - 27 January 1970 Successful Search and Rescue mission for Cookie 02. - 28 January 1970 Jolly Green 71 was shot down by a MiG while conduction the Search and Rescue mission of Seabird 02A/B. The Search and Rescue mission was not successful. - January 1970 Radar controlled Anti-Aircraft guns became prevalent in Laos. - January 1970 The 606th Special Operations Squadron awarded a Presidential Unit Citation. - 3 February 1970 A CH-3 was shot down by ground fire during an exfiltration mission.
+The crew was recovered. - 6-7 February 1970 Successful Search and Rescue mission for Milestone 516. - Lieutenant Colonel William L. Kieffer of the 1st Special Operations 11 February 1970 Squadron was declared Killed in Action. - 18 February 1970 Search and Rescue mission for Banyon 03B was successful. - 18 February 1970 The officer's modular barracks was opened for occupancy. - 21 February 1970 The Xieng Khouang Airfield in northern Laos was captured by enemy ground forces. - The Civic Action Center was inactivated.
+28 February 1970